atreyuxtrading/atreyu-backtrader-api/README.md

 2017-12-30 00:00:00, Open:52.42, High:52.55, Low:52.13, Close:52.24, Volume:75590.60
 ```

-How is the Data Presented in the Stratgey?
+How is the Data Presented in the Strategy?
 ------------------------------------------
 The data retrieved from IB is presented in the strategy as the variable self.datas[0].